 TGbn editor: please add the following text to the Subclause 9.3.1.22.7 (Feedback User Info field) as follows after the description for Unavailability feedback text.

+(#2447)If the Feedback Type field is set to 3, then the format of the Feedback Information field is defined in Figure 9-xxx (Feedback Information field if the Feedback Type is set to 3).